passbolt/passbolt_help/_posts/2018-03-14-hosting-install-source-v2.md

 ```

 After creating the key make sure you note down the fingerprint, it will be requested later in the install process.
-You can get the server key fringerprint as follow:
+You can get the server key fingerprint as follow:

 ```shell
 $ gpg --list-keys --fingerprint | grep -i -B 2 'SERVER_KEY@EMAIL.TEST'